-St Luke’s joined the Project ECHO community in 2016, successfully supporting the improvement of patient healthcare related outcomes in a range of healthcare settings.
+St Luke’s joined the Project ECHO community in 2016, successfully supporting the improvement of patient healthcare related outcomes in a range of health and care settings.

 In 2020 the world changed as the Coronavirus pandemic began to take its hold everywhere.
 Sheffield was no exception and it became increasingly clear that Project ECHO could build an even stronger network of support during a time when many healthcare professionals were under increasing pressure.

-Throughout the past year, St Luke’s adapted ECHO to provide support to care homes, nursing homes, residential homes, primary care teams and the Yorkshire Ambulance Service to provide a safe and supportive environment for healthcare professionals that are looking after some of the most vulnerable people in our wider community.
+St Luke’s is continually adapting ECHO to provide support to care homes, nursing homes, residential homes, primary care teams as well as many other services to provide a safe and supportive environment for the health and social care workforce who are caring for some of the most vulnerable people in our wider community.

 “At St Luke’s we are very proud of the work we are doing to share expertise and support our colleagues in tackling complex issues.
 By bringing many different people together and attracting different professions to the forum, we can offer the highest level of advice by pooling our knowledge and expertise."